karllhughes/personal-blog-5/_posts/2025-01-02-side-project-ideas.md

 ### 25. Website Developer

-You can learn how to code (or [attend a developer bootcamp](https://www.karllhughes.com/posts/dev-bootcamp-program)) and build websites in your free time.
+You can teach yourself to code (or [attend a developer bootcamp](https://www.karllhughes.com/posts/dev-bootcamp-program)) and build websites in your free time.
 This is how I got started in the industry, and the internet is full of resources for those of you who want to learn HTML, Python, Javascript, or CSS.
 Once you build your portfolio, use it to pitch clients on [their own startup website](https://www.karllhughes.com/posts/startup-website).

 ### 26. Website Designer